Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

 Next, we performed spectral extraction by identifying the vertical location of the spectral trace in each column through a column-by-column cross-correlation with the spectral PSF.
 Spectra were extracted using a fixed, 30-pixel-wide aperture centered around this identified spectral trace.
-Each spectroscopic light curve was further cleaned temporally by removing outliers using a rolling median.
+Each spectroscopic light curve was cleaned by removing outliers using a rolling median.

-For transit modeling, we first fitted the white light curve with \texttt{Catwoman} model \cite{espinoza21} and the \texttt{emcee} sampler \cite{emcee13}, incorporating a total of nine free parameters: visit-long slope, constant offset, mid-transit time, $R_p$, $\Delta R_p$, inclination, and $a/R_{\star}$.
-To enhance sampling efficiency and alleviate degeneracy between the limbs radii, the default R$_{p1}$ and R$_{p2}$ parameters are parameterized to R$_p$ and $\delta$R$_p$ through R$_{p1}$ = R$_p$ - $\delta$R$_p$/2 and R$_{p2}$ = R$_p$ + $\delta$R$_p$/2, where R$_{p1}$ and R$_{p2}$ are the radius of each limb.
+Similar to FIREFLy, we next fitted the white light curve with Catwoman model \cite{espinoza21} and the \texttt{emcee} sampler \cite{emcee13}, incorporating nine free parameters: visit-long slope, constant offset, mid-transit time, mean planet radius $R_p$, deviation from the mean planet radius $\Delta R_p$, inclination, $a/R_{S}$, $u_1$, and $u_2$.
+To enhance sampling efficiency and alleviate degeneracy between the limbs radii, the default $R_{\rm M}$ and $R_{\rm E}$ parameters are reparameterized as $R_{\rm E}$ = $R_p$ - $\Delta{R}_p$/2 and $R_{\rm M}$ = $R_p$ + $\Delta{R}_p$/2, where $R_{\rm M}$ and $R_{\rm E}$ are the radius of each limb.
+The best-fitting white light curve parameters are listed in Table \ref{tab:wlcfits}.

-The best-fit parameters from the white light curve analysis (mid-transit time, inclination, and $a/R_{\star}$) were fixed in subsequent spectroscopic channel analyses.
-Each channel fit included four free parameters: visit-long slope, constant offset, $R_p$, and $\Delta R_p$.
-The two quadratic limb darkening parameters are fixed to the \texttt{stagger} \cite{magic15} 3D stellar grid values.
-After fitting, $R_p$, and $\delta$R$_p$ were converted back to R$_{p1}$ and R$_{p2}$.
+Similar to \texttt{FIREFLy}, we used the best-fitting parameters from the white light curve (mid-transit time, inclination, and $a/R_{\rm S}$) as fixed values in the subsequent spectroscopic channel analyses.
+Model for each channel included four free parameters: visit-long slope, constant offset, $R_p$, and $\Delta R_p$.
+The two quadratic limb darkening parameters were fixed to the theoretical values with the offsets \cite{magic15} discussed above.
+After fitting, $R_p$, and $\Delta{R}_p$ were converted back to $R_{\rm E}$ and $R_{\rm M}$.
+The final morning and evening limb transit spectra are shown in Fig. \ref{compare_spectra}A-B. We discuss the differences below (\S\ref{sec:difference_pipe}).

-\subsubsection{Eureka!}

-For the purposes of this analysis, we added NIRISS/SOSS functionality to the \texttt{Eureka!} pipeline \cite{Bell2022}.
-Whenever possible, this newly-developed code makes use of existing \texttt{Eureka!}~functions and follows the same framework as other instrument modes.
+\subsection{Eureka!}